Designator Appended after/before Call Sign

 1. For expo visitors

-The Ministry sometimes permits foreigner hams of ANY country to operate a special-event station during a really BIG events.
+The Ministry SOMETIMES permits foreigner ham licensees issued by ANY country to operate a special-event station during a really BIG events.
 You can operate it in the scope of your home country license.
-Any nationality is acceptable.

-Foreigners Operable Special Event Stations in the Past
+Foreigners Operable Special Event Stations — 8 Times So Far

 8J1WJBoy Scouts World JamboreeAug.
 2 - 10, 1971#569 of Aug.
 2, 1971